Will AT&T Inc. (T) benefit from Wall Street bulls Calls?

 Analyst recommendations provided by FactSet shows that the consensus forecast for AT&T Inc. (T) is a “Hold”.
 28 analysts offering their recommendations for the stock have an average rating of 2.90, where 17 rate it as a Hold and 2 think it is a “Overweight”.
 4 of the analysts rate the stock as a “Buy”.
 5 analysts have rated the stock as a Sell or Underperform.

-AT&T Inc. is expected to release its quarterly report on 07/27/2021 and quarterly earnings per share for the current quarter are estimated at $0.78 with sales reaching $42.69B over the same period.The EPS is expected to shrink by -139.60% this year, but quarterly earnings will post 0.70% year-over-year.
-Quarterly sales are estimated to shrink -0.20% in year-over-year returns.
+AT&T Inc. is expected to release its quarterly report on 07/22/2021 and quarterly earnings per share for the current quarter are estimated at $0.8 with sales reaching $42.52B over the same period.The EPS is expected to shrink by -139.60% this year, but quarterly earnings will post 1.30% year-over-year.
+Quarterly sales are estimated to grow 3.50% in year-over-year returns.

 AT&T Inc. (T) Top Institutional Holders